iconix/iconix.github.io/_posts/2018-06-08-scholar-week1.md

 There was also attrition from retrieving the actual contents of the posts from the original sites (using the free [Mercury Web Parser API](https://mercury.postlight.com/web-parser/)).

 Finally, I wanted reviews of songs that were also available on Spotify.
-This is so that I can retrieve interesting characteristics about the songs later in the summer (from Spotify's [Audio Features API](https://beta.developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)).
+This is so that I can retrieve interesting characteristics about the songs later in the summer (from Spotify's [Audio Features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-audio-features/) and [Artist Genres](https://developer.spotify.com/documentation/web-api/reference/artists/get-artist/) APIs).

 See the review count funnel/filter down to ~30K reviews, as well as word count distribution per review: